stuymedova/uikit-svelte/src/lib/components/controls/TabView/README.md

 ***isDisabled***

-Use this option to disable selection of a Tab.
+Use this option to disable the selection of a Tab.

 ```html
 <TabView generateIdsFrom='sample-text'>